-- (a) provide you with the opportunity to provide a replacement task; and - (b) provide proof to your teacher that you have attempted/completed the task.
+- 1. provide the student with the opportunity to submit a replacement task; and - 2. provide proof to the teacher that they have attempted/completed the task.

-A task that is lost/misplaced should be capable of being re-submitted without being redone.
-It should not be assumed that an illness and misadventure application will be upheld or even applicable in the rare case that a task is lost/misplaced.
+A task that is lost/misplaced should be capable of being re-submitted without being re-done.
+It should not be assumed that an illness and misadventure application will be upheld, or even applicable, in the rare case that a task is lost/misplaced.

-Tasks that are completed on electronic devices, should be appropriately saved and should not be deleted until you have the marked task back from your teacher.
-It is also recommended that you back-up assessment tasks on a thumb drive or other external device in the event of hard drive failure.
+Tasks that are completed on electronic devices should be appropriately saved and should not be deleted, until you have the marked task back from your teacher.
+It is also recommended that students back-up assessment tasks on a thumb drive, or other external device, in the event of hard drive failure.
 It is the responsibility of students to follow submission of tasks processes as directed by the school.